-Fun fact: Green goddess dressing, lush with lemon and herbs, was invented right here in SF.
+Fun fact: Green goddess dressing, lush with lemon and herbs, was invented in San Francisco.
 This version comes already blended up, so it’s ready to toss with fluffy chickpeas, crunchy radishes, and creamy avocado.

 What You Get

 20 minutes active time